If you are experiencing poor video playback of AVC / H.264 / HEVC codecs in DaVinci Resolve, here’s what you need to know.

 The fact is, these codecs have never been good for post production.
 The solution is to transcode your camera media to an easily decoded post-friendly codec.
 If you don’t want to do this as a separate step before you start editing, you can create Optimized Media within Resolve, and / or use Render Cache to transcode your clips on the timeline.
 Each of these has pros and cons.

-Hardware decoding is not supported in the free version of DaVinci Resolve, and if your GPU supports it, it may be a good enough reason alone to buy Resolve Studio over using the free version.
+Hardware decoding is not supported in the free version of DaVinci Resolve on Windows or Linux, but is enabled on Mac.
+If you’re a Windows user and your GPU supports it, hardware acceleration alone is a good enough reason to buy Resolve Studio over using the free version.

 How To Improve AVC / H.264 and HEVC / H.265 Performance in DaVinci Resolve